exist2021/A2A/content/pages/How to get a free custom domain email address.md

 ## Emails are getting expensive and all freebies plans are over.
 Nowadays, emails are costing a lot more than it used to do.
 I remember in early days they would offer emails free when you purchased a domain.
 One of the earliest domains I have still has a "lifetime free" email from Godaddy, also I still have a free custom domain email id from Gsuite ( Now known as [Google Workspace](https://workspace.google.com/).

-# ## Update on GSuite

-Google has stopped the GSuite Legacy plan and [has made people pay for it](https://support.google.com/a/answer/60217?product_name=UnuFlow&visit_id=637967487199948467-450874955&rd=1&src=supportwidget0).
+> Google has stopped the GSuite Legacy plan and [has made people pay for it](https://support.google.com/a/answer/60217?product_name=UnuFlow&visit_id=637967487199948467-450874955&rd=1&src=supportwidget0).
 However they are giving free option to people who are individuals, I opted for the free option for manojnayak.com

 ## Google Workspace Woes